MaxHalford/sorobn/README.md

 ```

 By default, the answer is found via an exact inference method.
 For small networks this isn't very expensive to perform.
 However, for larger networks, you might want to prefer using [approximate inference](https://www.wikiwand.com/en/Approximate_inference).
-The latter is a class of methods that randomly sample the network and return an approximate answer.
-The quality of the approximation increases with the number of iterations that are performed.
+The latter is a class of methods that randomly sample the network and return an estimate of the answer.
+The quality of the estimate increases with the number of iterations that are performed.
 For instance, you can use [Gibbs sampling](https://www.wikiwand.com/en/Gibbs_sampling):

 ```python
 >>> import numpy as np